AustinWise/Austin.Linode/README.markdown

 Areas for improvement
 ---------------------

- - Currently limited number of API actions implemented.
+ - Parse more API responses.
  - Batch requests.